The Burr Catalog

 SSP 64 MP

 SSP 64 Multi-Purpose (as in both brew & espresso) is considered the high clarity burr in the 64mm landscape.
 It gives good flavor seperation at the cost of thin shots / a lack of body/mouthfeel.
-Acids can get very pronounced which might not be to your liking, however this can express the fruity notes better.
+Acids can get very pronounced which might not be to your liking (astringency lures around every corner).
+However the MP is said to express the fruity notes the best.
 Not for everyone!
-Don’t fall into the search for clarity rabbithole.
-Can be very ‘harsh.’
+Don’t fall into the high clarity = best rabbithole.
+Can be very ‘harsh.’, hard to dial in and thin.

 SSP 64 Brew